-The project site is currently situated adjacent, but outside, of the City's SOI.
+The project site is currently situated adjacent, but outside, of the City of Sacramento's SOI.
 Prior to the commencement of construction, the proposed project would require approval by LAFCo of a SOI Amendment to amend the City's SOI and SacSewer's SOI to include the project site.
-A Targeted Municipal Services Review is required, and has been prepared, to support modification of the City's SOI to be coterminous with the boundaries of the project site, as well as annex the project site into the City's and SacSewer's service areas.
+A Targeted Municipal Services Review is required, and has been prepared, to support modification of the City's SOI to be coterminous with the boundaries of the project site, as well as annex the project site into the City of Sacramento and SacSewer service area.
 (DEIR, p.
 3-5)